nc-katherine-hurst/be1-katas/02_yellowPages.md

 # Make a Yellow pages

-THIS MIGHT BE REDUNDANT BECAUSE THEY DID CREATEREF

 A yellow pages was an ancient text where you looked up people's names and found their phone numbers.
 In this function we'll make our own Yellow Pages.

 The function `makeYellowPages` takes in an array of people, like this: